gdolsson/gdolsson.github.io/links.md

 * [Monster Mash](https://github.com/google/monster-mash)
-onster Mash is a new sketch-based modeling and animation tool that allows you to quickly sketch a character, inflate it into 3D, and promptly animate it.
+Monster Mash is a new sketch-based modeling and animation tool that allows you to quickly sketch a character, inflate it into 3D, and promptly animate it.
 A working example web interface is present at [http://monstermash.zone/](http://monstermash.zone/)

 * [Nature Careers Funding](https://naturecareersfunding.com/)